Engineers are people

 If an employee is doing a bad job, do these things until the situation gets better:

-If none of that works, then fire him.
-But really make sure you've done everything you can.
+If none of that works, then fire them.
+But really make sure you’ve done everything you can.
 I know this sounds like coddling, or bending over backward, and it is.
 If you think this sounds like a lot of work, remember what you went through to find, hire, and train that employee in the first place.

-If you think that the employee should care more about his job, and you shouldn't have to "hold his hand the whole way", consider this: what would you be willing to do to keep a customer?
+If you think that the employee should care more about his job, and you shouldn’t have to “hold their hand the whole way”, consider this: what would you be willing to do to keep a customer?
 Suppose you had only as many customers as you had employees.
 Suppose it were as difficult to find a customer as it is to find a good employee.
 How hard would you work to keep those customers?
 How hard would you try to do things differently if you lost one of those customers?
 Why do any less to keep the employee?